In this guide we’ll take a look at the best soil testing kits for the UK market.

 If your soil testing needs go beyond a few simple readings, and perhaps the quality of your crop is linked to your commercial success, then this professional soil testing kit is certainly worth your consideration.

-This attractive little kit is another good option for your those looking for basic insight on their soil.
+The Gardener’s Mate Soil Testing Kit is another good option for your those looking for basic insight on their soil.

 Although it doesn’t have the features of other kits on our list, it’s a perfectly good indicator for those who just want to know whether their soil is acid or alkaline.